wmo-raf/climweb/docs/_docs/Home.md

 - [OSCAR Surface](https://oscar.wmo.int/surface/#/about) verification and updates Station Metadata Update
 - Data transmission challenges identification, troubleshooting and resolution
 - WMO Country Profile Database updates
-- Website and Content Management System (CMS) development and support
+- Website and Content Management System (ClimWeb) development and support
 - CAP Activation and Dissemination
 - Social Media Management and communication, Email Marketing and User Data Management

 ![Stepwise Approach](../_static/images/home/stepwise_approach.jpg "Stepwise Approach")

 ---
-This document provides an overview of the Content Management System (CMS) and its features, the delivery and support.
+This document provides an overview of the Content Management System (ClimWeb) and its features, the delivery and support.

-This new CMS template offers:
+This new ClimWeb template offers:

 - Customisable and modern design
 - Seamless marketing integrations